 Stay lean year round!
 Hirsh is happy with how his physique has developed, and while he’d like to gain a little muscle here and there, his main objective now is to learn the tools and strategies to stay lean all the time.

 With beach weather all throughout the year on the West Coast, he wants to be ready at any time to take his shirt off and sport his six pack!

 Here’s what Hirsh has to say about his overall experience of working with RNT Fitness:

-My experience with Akash was phenomenal.
-He would always answer any questions I had within 24 hours.
-He was good at motivating me when I needed it and taking it easy when need be as well.
-It was easy to trust him because it was clear he knew what he was talking about from his podcasts articles and other commentaries.
-Most of all he is no nonsense.
-He doesn’t believe in gimmicks and believes in good old fashion hard work and ruthless consistency.
+My experience with RNT was phenomenal.
+They would always answer any questions I had within 24 hours.
+The team was good at motivating me when I needed it and taking it easy when needed.
+It was easy to trust RNT’s process because it was clear that they knew what they were talking about from the podcasts, articles and other commentaries.
+RNT doesn’t believe in gimmicks and believes in good old fashioned hard work and ruthless consistency.
 The plan is truly individualized and I never felt like I was part of a cookie cutter program.
 I had the pleasure of meeting Akash when he came to the US on a business trip and it almost felt like meeting a friend because of our constant and personalized communication together throughout the preceding months.
-I never ever thought Id be able to get down to the weight and physique I got down to and I have to credit the accountability Akash provided me throughout these months.
-I have been recommending him to all my friends and family.
+I never ever thought I’d be able to get down to the weight and physique I got down to and I have to credit the accountability RNT provided me throughout these months.
+I have been recommending RNT to all my friends and family.